Neoplatonism: Augustine

-Certain central tenets of neoplatonism served as a philosophical interim for the Christian theologian Augustine of Hippo on his journey from dualistic Manichaeism to Christianity.
-As a Manichee hearer, Augustine had held that evil has substantial being and that God is made of matter; when he became a neoplatonist, he changed his views on these things.
-As a neoplatonist, and later a Christian, Augustine believed that evil is a privation of good and that God is not material.
-When writing his treatise 'On True Religion' several years after his 387 baptism, Augustine's Christianity was still tempered by neoplatonism.
+Certain central tenets of Neoplatonism served as a philosophical interim for the Christian theologian Augustine of Hippo on his journey from dualistic Manichaeism to Christianity.
+As a Manichaen, Augustine had held that evil has substantial being and that God is made of matter; when he became a Neoplatonist, he changed his views on these things.
+As a Neoplatonist, and later a Christian, Augustine believed that evil is a privation of good and that God is not material.
+When writing his treatise 'On True Religion', even several years after his baptism in AD 387, Augustine's Christianity was still tempered by Neoplatonism.

-The term logos was interpreted variously in neoplatonism.
-Plotinus refers to Thales in interpreting logos as the principle of meditation, the interrelationship between the hypostases (Soul, Spirit (nous) and the 'One').
+The term logos was interpreted variously in Neoplatonism.
+Plotinus refers to Thales in interpreting logos as the principle of mediation, the interrelationship between the hypostases of Soul, Spirit (nous), and the One.
 St. John introduces a relation between Logos and the Son, Christ, whereas Paul calls it 'Son', 'Image', and 'Form'.
 Victorinus subsequently differentiated the Logos interior to God from the Logos related to the world by creation and salvation.
 For Augustine, the Logos "took on flesh" in Christ, in whom the Logos was present as in no other man.
 He strongly influenced early medieval Christian philosophy.
-Perhaps the key subject in this was Logos.

 Origen and Pseudo-Dionysius

-Some early Christians, influenced by neoplatonism, identified the neoplatonic One, or God, with Yahweh.
-The most influential of these would be Origen, the pupil of Ammonius Saccas; and the sixth-century author known as Pseudo-Dionysius the Areopagite, whose works were translated by John Scotus in the ninth century for the West.
+Some early Christians—influenced by Neoplatonism—identified the Neoplatonic One, or God, with the Christian god.
+The most influential of these would be Origen, the pupil of Ammonius Saccas; and the sixth-century author known as Pseudo-Dionysius the Areopagite, whose works were translated (for the Latin-reading West) by John Scotus in the ninth century.
 Both authors had a lasting influence on Eastern Orthodox and Western Christianity, and the development of contemplative and mystical practices and theology.

 Gnosticism

 Neoplatonism also had links with Gnosticism, which Plotinus rebuked in his ninth tractate of the second Enneads: "Against Those That Affirm The Creator of The Cosmos and The Cosmos Itself to Be Evil" (generally known as "Against The Gnostics").

-Because their belief was grounded in Platonic thought, the neoplatonists rejected Gnosticism's vilification of Plato's demiurge, the creator of the material world or cosmos discussed in the Timaeus.
-Neoplatonism has been referred to as orthodox Platonic philosophy by scholars like John D. Turner; this reference may be due, in part, to Plotinus' attempt to refute certain interpretations of Platonic philosophy, through his Enneads.
-Plotinus believed the followers of Gnosticism had corrupted the original teachings of Plato and often argued against likes of Valentinus who, according to Plotinus, had given rise to doctrines of dogmatic theology with ideas such as that the Spirit of Christ was brought forth by a conscious god after the fall from Pleroma.
-According to Plotinus, The One is not a conscious god with intent, nor a godhead, nor a conditioned existing entity of any kind, rather a requisite principle of totality which is also the source of ultimate wisdom.
+Because their belief was grounded in Platonic thought, the Neoplatonists rejected Gnosticism's vilification of Plato's demiurge, the creator of the material world or cosmos, as discussed in the Timaeus.
+Neoplatonism has been referred to as "orthodox Platonic philosophy" by scholars like John D. Turner; this reference may be due, in part, to Plotinus' attempt to refute certain interpretations of Platonic philosophy, through his Enneads.
+Plotinus believed the followers of Gnosticism had corrupted the original teachings of Plato, and often argued against likes of Valentinus, who—according to Plotinus—had given rise to doctrines of dogmatic theology, with ideas such as that the Spirit of Christ was brought forth by a conscious god after the fall from Pleroma.
+According to Plotinus, the One is not a conscious god with intent, nor a godhead, nor a conditioned existing entity of any kind, but is rather a requisite principle of totality which is also the source of ultimate wisdom.